SNathani/VueJsSnippets/README.md

 ### Vue.js code snippets for Visual Studio 2022

-<small>Please report issues.
-If you would like to have more snippets request request in Q & A.</small></div>
+<small>Please report any issues.
+If you would like to have more snippets request in Q & A.</small></div>
 <p>
     <small>
         NOTE: Press CTRL(K + X) or "Edit>Intellisense>Insert Code Snippet" menu option, to invoke snippets for HTML